 The grunge contingent fared well under the Unplugged banner – Pearl Jam were enjoying their recording so much that they recorded far too many songs to fit the format of the 30-minute programme.
-Consequently, a reportedly brilliant rendition of Neil Young’s Rocking In The Free World and a version of their own song Oceans remain in the MTV vaults – Pearl Jam are one of the few bands who did not release their day without electricity as a stand-alone album.
+Consequently, a reportedly brilliant rendition of Neil Young’s Rocking In The Free World remains in the MTV vaults – Pearl Jam are one of the few bands who did not release their day without electricity as a stand-alone album.

 Like the Nirvana show, Alice In Chains’ Unplugged programme remains hard to watch – and even harder to listen to.
 The ravages of years of drug abuse had severely taken their toll on vocalist Layne Staley, and it showed.
 That didn’t stop the band delivering a suberb (albeit subdued) show – focusing their set list on songs from their predominately acoustic Jar Of Flies and Sap EPs.
 However, it’s Rooster from Dirt and the ominously prescient Heaven Beside You from their self-titled release that remain the most affecting, given the tragedy of knowing that Staley was not long for this world.

 Before we give you the totally wrong idea, it wasn’t always doom and gloom on MTV’s Unplugged.
 The programme often heralded far happier events.
 On August 9, 1995, an amazing thing occurred.
 Kiss, the self-proclaimed Gods Of Thunder, put away their make-up, flashbombs and fireworks and submitted to the Unplugged challenge.